Mogadishu: Education

 City University was established in 2012 with the aim of providing instruction and research.
-The college is staffed by an accredite Master's-level faculty, and governed by a board of trustees consisting of academics and prominent entrepreneurs.
+The college is staffed by an accredited Master's-level faculty, and governed by a board of trustees consisting of academics and prominent entrepreneurs.
 City University's syllabus features a curriculum and foundation programs in English.
 Its campus includes physical and digital libraries, as well as IT and scientific laboratories.
 The university is a member of the Somali Research and Educational Network, and is authorized as a degree-granting institution by the national Ministry of Education Directorate of Higher Education and Culture.

 Other tertiary institutions in the capital include Zamzam University of Science and Technology.
 In 2012, Zamzam foundation started agricultural training school declared its purpose to be “rebuilding food production system of the country and accelerate its yield, while promoting income generation for low-income families”.
-The School conducted 22 training programs during that period. in 2013 the Agricultural training school became Zamzam University of Science & Technology (ZUST). the first classes for the Bachelor's degree September 2014, followed by the faculty of Medicine in 2015.
-Currently the ZUST has six faculties and center for graduate studies.
+The School conducted 22 training programs during that period. in 2013 the Agricultural training school became Zamzam University of Science & Technology (ZUST). the first classes for the bachelor's degree September 2014, followed by the faculty of Medicine in 2015.
+Currently the ZUST has six faculties and centre for graduate studies.
 The permanent campus of the university is located in the KM11 Weydoow Mogadishu.